top of page

 The Thrifty Thespian: Scoring Show-Stopping Costumes on a Budget!

-So whether you're gearing up for a community theater production, a school play, or just planning an epic costume party, we've got you covered!
+Whether you’re putting together a community theatre production, a school play, or just planning an epic costume party, I’ve got tons of tips, tricks, and thrifty ideas to help you bring those characters to life — without breaking the bank!

 1. Facebook Freebie Sites: